 Insert the following two paragraphs after the now-shifted fifth paragraph (“Upon receipt of an MLME-ASSOCIATE.request primitive that is ...”):

-For a non-AP MLD associated with an AP MLD, a non-AP STA affiliated with the non-AP MLD shall not send an Association Request frame without Multi-Link element.
+For a non-AP MLD associated with an AP MLD, a non-AP STA affiliated with the non-AP MLD shall not send an Association Request frame without Basic(#8308) Multi-Link element.

-NOTE—A non-AP MLD can disassociate with the associated AP MLD to allow a non-AP STA that was affiliated with the non-AP MLD to allow to send an Association Request frame without Multi-Link element to perform regular STA association, i.e., non-MLD association.
+NOTE—A non-AP MLD can disassociate from(#8308) the associated AP MLD to allow a non-AP STA that was affiliated with the non-AP MLD (#8308)to send an Association Request frame without Basic(#8308) Multi-Link element to perform regular STA association, i.e., non-MLD association.

 Change the now-shifted eighth paragraph as follows: